ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 Before creating the second resource, you need to create the records of the custom error types, as shown below.

-#### Define the error records
+#### Define the error detail records

-You need to define the error records below for the second resource of the first endpoint.
+You need to define the error detail records below for the second resource of the first endpoint.

 ```ballerina
 public type ErrorMsg record {|
     string errmsg;
 |};